🔄

 Expensive appliances

-Softened water reduces scale build-up, which means your boiler, dishwasher, washing machine — and even your kettle — are likely to last longer and run more efficiently.
+Softened water reduces scale build-up, which means your boiler, dishwasher and washing machine are likely to last longer and run more efficiently.

 Tired of scrubbing?